JOH07995/Note-Taker/README.md

 ```bash
 npm start
 ```
-The web app will begin to be hosted on [localhost:3000](localhost:3000).
+The web app will be hosted on [localhost:3000](localhost:3000).

-After the landing page, the note taking interface is displayed where the you can view previously saved notes, create new notes and delete notes.
-The notes are saved in a `.json` file in the backend.
+After the landing page, the note taking interface is presented where you can view any previously saved notes, create new notes and delete notes.

+These notes are saved in a `.json` file in the backend.

 # Screenshots
 ![Landing Page](https://github.com/JOH07995/Note-Taker/blob/master/screens/Welcome%20Page.png?raw=true)